 Jacob Hale (Secretary)

 Chris Hebb has been interested in getting a makerspace going in Greencastle since late 2012 and also enjoys Robotics competitions.
 He is a long time hacker and ‘maker’ with too many hobbies & not enough time.
 His current interests include 3D printering, scanning and photogrammetry, and learning micro:bit/raspberry pi programming.
 It was a little too warm last winter for the snow gun made from an air compressor/power washer project, but there’s always this winter…

 Brian Howard is a computer science assistant professor at DePauw University with experience in computer graphics, music, programming, & mathematics.
-He’s taught both adults and kids about programming and math.
+He’s taught both adults and kids about programming, math, and handbells.